Swimming Pool Pumps On Paper – What’s the smartest choice?

 Two-Speed Pumps, Slightly Better

 A two-speed pump is similar to a single speed pump because it uses an induction style motor.
-The difference is that a two-speed pump has a low speed option, which is more efficient than running the pump on high speed all the time.
+The difference is that a two-speed pump has a low-speed option, which is more efficient than running the pump at high speed all the time.

 Normally when someone has a two-speed pump they will run the pump on the low setting for a majority of its use.
 There are only a few times that the pump actually has to be set to high and that’s when the heater is running (because the heater needs a certain amount of water flow to operate properly) or when you are using the system to vacuum the pool.
 These pumps cost considerably more money to purchase, compared to the single speed pumps but will save around 50% – 60% on the energy cost, and have about the same life expectancy.